Once the first catboats had been built in the US around the 1850´s it didn´t take long before new type of

 The Catkreuzers (= catcruisers)

-the board was removed or it was to be left down.
-The cabin height of this tiny boat was only 1.10m and only smaller type sailors could sit in an upright position.
-Room for storage was under the cockpit benches and cabin benches and in the small room in the front.
+the board was removed or it was left down.
+The cabin height of this tiny boat was only 3.6 ft. and only smaller sailors could sit in an upright position.
+Room for storage was under the cockpit

+and cabin benches, and in a small area in the bow.
 It is not known, if this design had ever been built.

-the deck and tightened on cleats mounted at the centerboard case.
+through the deck and tightened on cleats mounted at the centerboard case.

 This boat had been built at the Berkholz & Gärsch boatshop in Friedrichshagen at the lake Müggelsee.